Lucasc-99/ScreenBot/README.rst

 ===============

-A program anyone who spends too much time on their computer.
+A program for anyone who spends too much time on their computer.

 Do you have bad posture and dry eyes from spending hours a day at your computer?